PantherXOS/wiki.pantherx.org/Frequently-asked-questions.md

 ### I am a complete GNU/Linux beginner.
 Should I use PantherX?

-Yes, PantherX has been designed, specifically designed for end-user, no matter whether you're an existing GNU/Linux user, or are migrating from Mac OSX or Windows.
+Yes, PantherX has been designed, specifically designed for end-user, no matter whether you're an existing GNU/Linux user, or are migrating from MacOS or Windows.
 You'll feel right at home, with PantherX.

 ### Is PantherX designed to be used as a server?
 A desktop?
 A workstation?